ahmedssabir/GenderScore/README.md

  ## Gender Score
 In this work, we proposed two object-to-gender bias scores: (1) a direct Gender Score, and (2) a [ MASK ] based Gender Score Estimation.
-For the direct score, the model uses the visual context to predict the degree of related gender-object bias. we expain this next Example.
+For the direct score, the model uses the visual context to predict the degree of related gender-object bias.

 To run the Gender Score